vsdp/vsdp-bundle/README.md

 errors due to floating point arithmetic are taken into account.

-VSDP is completely written in [MATLAB](https://www.mathworks.com) / [GNU Octave](https://www.gnu.org/software/octave).
-Therefore it runs on any system that runs  It uses [INTLAB](http://www.ti3.tuhh.de/rump/intlab), and thus interval input data are supported as well.
+VSDP is completely written in [MATLAB](https://www.mathworks.com) / [GNU Octave](https://www.gnu.org/software/octave) and thus runs on any system supporting them.
+It uses [INTLAB](http://www.ti3.tuhh.de/rump/intlab) and therefore supports interval input data as well.